 For example, if you hold a 25% share of your property, you can choose to increase it by a further 25%.
 This means you would then own 50% of the property and will only need to pay rent on the remaining 50%.

-Staircasing allows you to build up your ownership much more gradually than 25% at a time, however, and you’re able to buy shares in increments as small as 1% at a time.
-Each time you increase your ownership, however, you will need to pay the housing association to carry out a valuation on the property, so it’s worth bearing this in mind if you intend to increase ownership in such small multiples.
+Staircasing allows you to build up your ownership gradually – you’re able to buy shares in increments as small as 1% at a time.
+Each time you increase your ownership, you will need to pay the housing association to carry out a valuation on the property, so it’s worth bearing this in mind if you intend to increase ownership in such small multiples.

-If the cost of your home has risen, each share will be more expensive than the original shares that you bought, however, if the house prices have fallen, you’ll be able to increase your share more cheaply.
+If the value of your home has risen, each share will be more expensive than the original shares that you bought, but if house prices have fallen, you’ll be able to increase your share more cheaply.